 The type of psychotherapy I offer is informed by a relational/ intersubjective, and contemporary psychoanalytic frame of reference.
 This type of work offers a broad and deep exploration and working through of long held emotional and relational issues, gaining insight into the underlying root causes of symptoms and concerns, and the development of a healthy sense of self and authentic emotional life.

-Providing a safe, empathic environment are only a few of the many essential ingredients in establishing a secure therapeutic relationship, and something that is greatly valued in this process of self discovery.
+Providing a safe, empathic environment are only a few of the many essential ingredients in establishing a secure working therapeutic relationship, and something that is seen as essential and greatly valued in this process of self discovery.

 In certain cases, mindfulness based meditation, visualization, and relaxation techniques are offered to assist with being more accepting, conscious, present and connected to your self, your body/mind, to others, and to your life in general.
 With conscious mindfulness based attention, and resulting integration of the body/ mind/ feeling, there can be an experience of emotional grounding, centeredness, and general enhancement in the quality of your life.

 MSW/ LCSW ~ Licensed Clinical Social Worker LCS#18313 Psy.D. ~Psychoanalyst